-This is an entry level course designed to support learners into the Building Services industry.
+This is a Level 1 course designed to support learners into the Building Services industry.

-Theory will support the further development of Maths and English.
+Theory will support the further development of maths and English skills.
 Some basic system design will be undertaken in electrical and plumbing systems.
 Maths and English will also be taught separately to increase students' grades in these areas.

 Assessment will be via paper-based assessment, with either short answer or multichoice questions.
 Students will be assessed on practical elements via a workbook featuring the criteria for passing the course.

-The progression would be to the Level 1 plumbing or electrical course.
+Progression would be to the Level 1 Plumbing or Electrical course.

 This course is the first step towards a career in building services.

 Teenage apprentice plumber Emily Parnill says the number of girls learning a trade has increased even during her time at Derby College.

 Emily says her dad is a former plumber and he's "over the moon" she's following in his footsteps.
 Nineteen-year-old Emily took her Level 2 Plumbing at Derby College when she decided an office administration apprenticeship – "I didn't like it at all" – was not for her.